hasibzunair/tuberculosis-severity/README.md

 ### Data

 In this edition, both subtasks (SVR and CTR) use the same dataset containing 335 chest CT scans of TB patients along with a set of clinically relevant metadata.
 218 patients are used for training and 117 for test.
 For all patient, provided are 3D CT images with slice size of 512*512 pixels and number of slices varying from about 50 to 400.
 All the CT images are stored in NIFTI file format with .nii.gz file extension (g-zipped .nii files).
 The dataset is provided by ImageCLEF and not shared here due to competition rules.
-More information [at](https://www.imageclef.org/2019/medical/tuberculosis).
+More information at [URL](https://www.imageclef.org/2019/medical/tuberculosis).

 ### Results